heidi37/bird-journal/README.md

 I also learned about environment variables.

-I learned about connecting to MongoDB and I had issues because my collection had a different name than what I was calling it in my app so I learned how to use different names for your collections inside the application.
-Also in your connection string you need to make sure that you specify the database name.
-Specifying the cluster is not required.
-I think that was causing a lot of issues querying the specific collection.
-Also along the way I somehow generate a test database with a "birds" and "entries" collection.
-I think this again was because my connect string wasn't quite right.
+I learned about connecting to MongoDB.

+I had issues because my database collection had a different name than what I was calling it in my app.

+I learned how to use different names for your collections inside the application.

+Along the way I somehow generated a "test" database with a "birds" and "entries" collection.
+The string I copied from MongoDB Atlas did not have the database name in it.
+Apparently without a database name in the connection string Mongoose will default to "test".

+Specifying the cluster in the connection string is not required but the string MongoDB Atlas gives you will have it in it at the end.

 ## Related Projects
 Here is another very simple web application that accesses a static API that I built for learning purposes: